MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsPhoneNumberAssignment.md

 The previous command for assigning phone numbers to users Set-CsUser had the parameter HostedVoiceMail.
 Setting HostedVoiceMail for Microsoft Teams users is no longer necessary and that is why the parameter is not available on Set-CsPhoneNumberAssignment.

+The cmdlet Set-CsPhoneNumberAssignment is currently not supported for customers/tenants that are or have been enabled for Regionally Hosted Meetings for Skype for Business Online.
+These customers should continue to use Set-CsUser, Set-CsOnlineVoiceUser, Set-CsOnlineApplicationInstance or
+Set-CsOnlineVoiceApplicationInstance cmdlets.

 ## RELATED LINKS